boyahou/boyahou.github.io/_pages/about.md

 ---

 Thanks for visiting!
 I am a final-year Ph.D. student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
-I received M.Eng. from UIUC and B.S. from Zhejiang University in 2019.
+Prior to this, I received M.Eng. from UIUC and B.S. from Zhejiang University in 2019.

 My CV can be found here (April 2024) [CV](../assets/BoyaCV.pdf).